totemorg/randpr/README.md

 # RANDPR

-In its forward/generation mode, RANDPR will generate a first-order, K-state Markov process given its first-order, KxK transition probabilites.
+In its markov generation mode, RANDPR will generate a first-order, K-state Markov process given its first-order, KxK transition probabilites.
 RANDPR also computes equilibrium probabilities (if they exist), mean recurrence times, time to first absorption, absorption probabilites and the statistical auto-covariance function.
 RANDPR can create ergodic, regular, absorptive processes, Weiner (stationary in first increments), and wide-sense stationary processes.

-In its reverse/learning mode, RANDPR produces supervised and unsupervised estimates:
+In its markov learning mode, RANDPR produces supervised and unsupervised estimates:
 MLEs of the underlying transition probabilities, number of coherence intervals (and related SNR), and the underlying intensity profile.
 (MLE for the Weiner process, e.g. first time to exit, have not yet been implemented).